 And it worked!
 Over the last months I have lost 12 kilos!
 I’m down more than two clothing sizes, and suddenly I feel so slim, even though I’m still overweight.
 I’m hardly ever hungry because I’m not on a strict diet.
 I think that I can just keep on eating like this forever.

 Another thing is emotions.
 It made a large difference when I started working on my emotional maturity.
-My family was more enmeshed than close.
+My family turned out to be more enmeshed than close.
 Emotions were important, but my mother’s emotions were the most important.
 We all walked on eggshells around her, denying our own feelings to keep the peace.

 You cannot keep in your emotions without punishment.
 For me, the result was that I was not aware of what I was feeling most of the time.
-I also was very strict to myself.
+I also was very strict and judgmental towards myself.
 A dangerous combination, which resulted in a burn-out several years ago.
-I have been recovering ever since, and especially the past year I have made progress.
-I acknowledged my childhood and that it wasn’t as rosy as I thought it was.
+I have been recovering ever since, and especially in the past year I have made progress.
+I acknowledged my childhood, and that it wasn’t as rosy as I thought it was.
 I started to really work on my inner voice/tone, and cutting myself some slack.
 In May I started to do mindful meditation and it helped me to become more aware of my body and feelings.
+I still have a long way to go, but I do feel improvement already.

 And finally I decided to value myself more.
 I was worth it.
 I deserved me keeping a healthy diet.
 It was okay for me to choose me instead of following the “flow” and overeating.
 And as I successfully lost weight, I felt more in control of my life.
 My conscious choices made a difference.